Mateus Quaresma

-Mateus Quaresma Correia (born 22 August 1996), sometimes known as just Quaresma, is a Brazilian professional footballer who plays as a left-back for Arouca.
+Mateus Quaresma Correia (born 22 August 1996), sometimes known as just Quaresma, is a Brazilian professional footballer who plays as a left-back for Avaí.

 Career

 Quaresma began his career with the Brazilian club Lajeadense, and followed that with successive loans with Londrina, Cuiabá, America RJ, and Cascavel.
 He made his professional debut with Lajeadense in a 1–1 Campeonato Gaúcho tie with Internacional on 1 February 2015.
 On 1 October 2020, Quaresma transferred to the Portuguese club Arouca.